Context-Based Dynamic Pricing with Online Clustering: Conclusion

 With the rapid development of e-commerce, data-driven dynamic pricing is becoming increasingly important due to the dynamic market environment and easy access to online sales data.
 While there is abundant literature on dynamic pricing of normal products, the pricing of products with low sales received little attention.
 The data from Alibaba Group shows that the number of such low-sale products is large, and that even though the demand for each low-sale product is small, the total revenue for all the low-sale products is quite significant.
 In this paper, we present data clustering and dynamic pricing algorithms to address this challenging problem.
 We believe that this paper is the first to integrate online clustering learning in dynamic pricing of low-sale products.

-Two learning algorithms are developed in this paper: one for a dynamic pricing problem with the generalized linear demand, and another for the special case of linear demand functions under weaker assumptions on product covariates.
-We have established the regret bounds for both algorithms under mild technical conditions.
+A learning algorithm is proposed in this paper which learns the demand and decides product clustering simultaneously on the fly.
+We have established the regret bound for this under mild technical conditions.
 Moreover, we test our algorithms on a real dataset from Alibaba Group by simulating the demand function.
-Numerical results show that both algorithms outperform the benchmarks, where one either considers all products separately, or treats all products as a single cluster.
-A field experiment was conducted at Alibaba by implementing the CSMP algorithm on a set of products, and the results show that our algorithm can significantly boost revenue.
+Numerical results show that our algorithm outperforms the benchmarks, where one either considers all products separately, or treats all products as a single cluster.

 There are several possible future research directions.
-The first one is an in-depth study of the method for product clustering.
-For instance, in bandit clustering literature, \citet{gentile2014online} use a graph-based method to cluster different arms, and \citet{nguyen2014dynamic} apply a $K$-means clustering method to identify different groups of arms.
-It will be interesting to understand the various product clustering methods and analyze their advantages and disadvantages under different scenarios.
+The first one is an in-depth study of the method for product clustering (e.g., \citealt{gentile2014online,nguyen2014dynamic}).
 Second, to highlight the benefit of clustering techniques for low-sale products, in this paper we study a dynamic pricing problem with sufficient inventory.
 One extension is to apply the clustering method for the revenue management problem with inventory constraint.
-Third, in this paper we consider the generalized linear demand.
-There are other general demand functions, such as the nonparametric models in \citet{araman2009dynamic,wang2014close,chen2015real,besbes2015surprising,nambiar2016dynamic,ferreira2018online,chen2018nonparametric}, and it is an interesting research direction to explore other, and broader, classes of demand functions.
-To that end, an important step will be to define an appropriate metric for clustering the products, which is a challenge especially for nonparametric models.
-In the end, we believe that it will be interesting to include substitutability/complementarity of products and even assortment decisions.
+Third, we believe that it will be interesting to include substitutability/complementarity of products and even assortment decisions.